EthicalML/fml-security/README.md

 This Repo contains a set of resources relevant to the talk "Secure Machine Learning at Scale with MLSecOps", and provides a set of examples to showcase practical common security flaws throughout the multiple phases of the machine learning lifecycle.

+We also present ways to mitigate and avoid these security vulnerabilities, which are grouped under the ["SML Security (Safe ML Security)" repo](https://github.com/EthicalML/sml-security/).

 ## Relevant Links